ThomasEnoch/TradingIndicator/readme.md

 ## Overview

 The **Phoenix Confidence Indicator** is a comprehensive trading tool designed to help traders identify market trends, reversals, and momentum.
 Based on the renowned Phoenix Ascending methodology, this indicator combines multiple technical analysis components into a single, actionable confidence score.
 It provides clear visual cues for potential buy and sell signals directly on the chart, making it an essential tool for traders of all levels.
+(Note: I have commented out all plotted lines and indicators other than the buy and sell arrows)

 ## Key Features